peytoncordero/DRI25/command-line.md

 $ cat cheat-sheet.txt
 ```

-**Clarifying note:**
+**Bonus:**
-There is also a way to add new text from the command line but without overwriting.
-It is using append “>>”.
-This symbol uses two greater-than symbols together, but for the computer field it is called “append”.
+There is another way to add new text from the command line without overwriting.
+It is using append `>>`.
+This symbol uses two greater-than symbols together, but for the computer field, it is called *append*.
+In this workshop, we prefer `nano` for its efficiency in editing the text of our cheat sheet.
+Append has its own uses for specific purposes, such as adding new entries to a data file.
-If there is already text in the file, this is a quick option to add information.
-We are not trying it in the workshop as we wanted to be able to add longer text and multiple lines in a more efficient way.

 ## Organizing your cheat sheet

-Use pwd and cd to make sure you're in the folder with your cheat sheet.
+Use `pwd` and `cd` to make sure you're in the folder that contains your cheat sheet.
 Then try:

 ```console
 $ cat cheat-sheet.txt | sort
 ```

 As output, you should see the contents of the cheat sheet file with each line rearranged in alphabetical order.
-Let’s say you want to save this output in a new file named MyCheatSheet.txt, you could use a > to print the output to a file, like this:
+Let’s say you want to save this output in a new file named MyCheatSheet.txt.
+You could use a `>` command to print it to the new file, like this:

 ```console
 $ cat cheat-sheet.txt | sort > MyCheatSheet.txt
 ```

-To find that this new file was created use the command ls.
-You should see the file as part of your results.
+To verify that the file was created use the command `ls`.
+You should see the file listed in the output.

-**About these commands: the symbol |**
+**What did we just do?
+The command `|`**

-We used | as part of our last two commands.
-This symbol is called “pipe”.
-Pipes allow you to ask your computer to take the output of one command and use it as the input of the next one.
-This will allow us to combine multiple commands on a single line.
+We used `|` as part of our last two commands.
+This symbol is called "pipe".
+Pipes tell your computer to take the output of one command and use it as the input of the next one.
+They allow us to combine multiple commands on a single line without any extra steps.

 This diagram shows the process that pipes do:

 ![The image shows three commands connected with pipes and describes the flux in which the computer will complete one command, go to the next command, then go to the third command.
 Then, it has an arrow coming from the last part of the process indicading that only after completing all the commands we will have an output](/images/command-line/pipes.png "Pipes diagram")

-To apply the diagram to our recent commands:
+This is how the diagram relates to our recent commands:

 To sort the document:
-- Command 1: $ cat cheat-sheet.txt
+- Command 1: `$ cat cheat-sheet.txt`
-- Command 2: Sort
+- Command 2: `Sort`

-In this case we only want to see the final sorted result, so we want the computer to do both commands and show us only the final result.
+The pipe allows us to put the printing of the file into the request to sort it as a single command, which generates one single output.

 To create the new file with the sorted information:
-- Command 1: $ cat cheat-sheet.txt
+- Command 1: `$ cat cheat-sheet.txt`
-- Command 2: sort > MyCheatSheet.txt
+- Command 2: `sort > MyCheatSheet.txt`

-In this case want the sorted result to be saved in a new file, so we used the redirect symbol to create a new file as part of the second command.
+In this case, the pipe has the same function but we added the command to redirect that output to a new file as part of the second command.

 ## On naming files and folders